sago2693/word-alliance/README.md

 # DNLP SS23 Final Project - Multitask BERT

-This is the starting code for the default final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
-You can find the handout [here](https://1drv.ms/b/s!AkgwFZyClZ_qk718ObYhi8tF4cjSSQ?e=3gECnf)
+In this repository you will find code for the final project of the the _M.Inf.2202 Deep Learning for Natural Language Processing_ course at the University of Göttingen.
+You can find the handout [here](https://1drv.ms/b/s!AkgwFZyClZ_qk718ObYhi8tF4cjSSQ?e=3gECnf).

-In this project, you will implement some important components of the BERT model to better understanding its architecture.
+In this project, important components of the BERT model are implemented.
-You will then use the embeddings produced by your BERT model on three downstream tasks: sentiment classification, paraphrase detection and semantic similarity.
+Embeddings produced by our BERT model were used for three downstream tasks: sentiment classification, paraphrase detection and semantic similarity.

-After finishing the BERT implementation, you will have a simple model that simultaneously performs the three tasks.
-You will then implement extensions to improve on top of this baseline.
+We implemented (ADD EXTENSION HERE) to improve the baseline model.

 ## Setup instructions